robtweed/ewd-qoper8/guide.md

  q.stop();
 }, 10000);
 ```
-Here’s the `on(‘message’)` handler in the worker module for this example:
+Here's the `on('message')` handler in the worker module for this example:
 ```javascript
  this.on('message', function(messageObj, send, finished) {
  send({